tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 #### Digging Deeper

 Glancing at the _Packet Listing_ is always nice, but it's rarely enough.
 If we want to learn more about the packet, we should click on it and explore the _Packet Details_.
-We have already discussed what information goes in each one of the layers (drop down rows) in the previous section so it will be easier to analyze our specific DNS packet, knowing that information.
-We will start from the top of the list with the physical layer, and work our way to the bottom - the "highest" protocol.
+We have already discussed what information goes in each one of the layers (drop down rows) in the previous section, so it will be easier to analyze our specific DNS packet now.
+We will start from the top of the list with the physical layer and work our way to the bottom - the "highest" protocol.

 ##### Physical Layer

 ![](physical.png)
 _Screenshot of the physical layer information we have about the DNS packet._

-There is plenty of rows to look at and there are lots of resources out there that break them all down, but right now we are just going to focus on the most important information:
+There are plenty of rows to look at and there are lots of resources out there that break them all down, but right now we are just going to focus on the most important information:

 - **Arrival Time**: Feb 3, 2010 16:26:52.129870000 Central Standard Time
 _Time of the packet arrival at the destination_
 - **Epoch Time**: 1265236012.129870000
-_Also called UNIX time, this is a number of seconds since January 1, 1970_
+_Also called UNIX time, this is the number of seconds since January 1, 1970_
 - **Frame Number**: 3
 _Packet number in this capture_
 - **Frame Length**: 86 bytes (688 bits)